-Bobby Rydell starred in this pilot for a proposed CBS series, produced in 1963, about band traveling the country via bus, looking for their big break.
+Bobby Rydell starred in this unsold 1963 sitcom pilot for a proposed CBS series about band traveling the country via bus, looking for their big break.

-On Monday, August 26th, 1963, CBS broadcast an episode of its Vacation Playhouse series called “Swingin’ Together.”
+On Monday, August 26th, 1963, CBS aired an installment of Vacation Playhouse called “Swingin’ Together.”
 Vacation Playhouse was an annual summer replacement for The Lucy Show — except in in 1965, when it replaced Gomer Pyle U.S.M.C. — that consisted of unsold pilots.
 (Read more about Vacation Playhouse, which ran from 1963 to 1967, here; a status guide can be found here.)

 “Swingin’ Together” was co-produced by Desilu Studios and Ludlow Productions.
 According to Lee Goldberg’s Unsold Television Pilots Vol. 1: 1955-1976, it was a potential CBS entry for the 1962-1963 season .

 Singer and teen idol Bobby Rydell starred in “Swingin’ Together” as Bobby Day, leader of a band — Bobby Day and His Four Knights — that traveled the country in a bus, playing any gig they could get in the hopes of eventually making it big.
 The Four Knights were Yogi, Big “D”, Steve and Skooby Doo, played by Peter Brooks, Art Metrano, Larry Merrill and Ben Bryant, respectively.
 James Dunn played the band’s agent and bus driver, P.J.
 Cunningham.
 The back of the bus was roomy enough to fit a drum set, a piano and an upright bass, not to mention a guitar and a saxophone.
 There was even a shower.